reginaldford/sms/readme.md

 # Introduction:

-SMS (Symbolic Math System) is a terminal based calculator that can perform double-precision arithmetic, trigonometry, and symbolic differentiation.
+SMS (Symbolic Math System) is a terminal based calculator.
+SMS has built-in functions for arithmetic operations, flow control, trigonometry, algebra, and calculus.
 SMS aims to become a simple programming language that focuses on mathematics and speed.
-SMS has built-in functions for arithmetic operations, flow control, trigonometry, algebra, and calculus.
-SMS has features such as a garbage collector, anonymous functions, contexts (user-defined objects), and custom memory heap size.
-SMS is Turing complete and will eventually have a full standard library to support most scientific computing needs.
+SMS is still in early stages of development.
 SMS can be downloaded and installed from the Releases page on GitHub.

 In addition to providing a command line, SMS can interpret files.
 Run `sms -h` for command line options.

-Unlike Javascript, Math functions in SMS are immutable first-class global keywords.
+Unlike Javascript, Math functions in SMS are global keywords.

 For example, taking a square root in javascript may look like `Math.sqrt(x)`.
-In SMS, this function is permanently available as  `sqrt(x)`.
+In SMS, this same function is permanently available as  `sqrt(x)`.

 SMS has the following built-in functions (math operations are in double precision):